mbuscemi/elm-test-runner/README.md

 2. To change this setting:
     * Click the checkbox next to the option
     * Go to Packages → Elm Test Runner → Toggle Auto-Run on Save
-    * Use the key command Ctrl-R
+    * Use the key command Ctrl-Alt-R
 3. When 'Auto-Run on Save' is enabled, executing a "save" action on any project file will initiate a test run in Elm Test Runner.

 ### Auto-Navigate to Test